abatisti/megr2157-portfolio/docs/assignments/A01/index.md

 **Handle:** The elongated geometry increases the distance between the applied force and the fastener, increasing the torque produced for the same applied force.

 <br><br>
+**d)** It was difficult to identify the specific patent corresponding to my combination wrench because many similar designs exist.
+Therefore, using Google Patents, I selected the patent that most closely resembled the geometry and functionality of my tool.
+The selected patent is US20030167885A1 – “Wrench adapted for lever arm extension,” invented by Bruce Coggins, and Brandon Luke.

+<br><br>
 ## Decide